 コンテンツにスキップ

-A Noh theater transformed into a museum!
-An artistic world where you can grin and ponder on deep themes
+A Noh theater transformed into an art museum!
+A world of art that will make you grin and ponder profound themes

 能楽堂が美術館に変身!ニヤッと笑いながら深いテーマを思うアートな世界